Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Returns

-*array* - list of node objects with the following fields:
+`result`: *array* - list of node objects with the following fields:

 * `hostName`: *string* - DNS name or the host IP address